Skip to main content

 Edit an SDK

-To edit an existing SDK, find the desired SDK in the list and click the pencil icon to the right.
-The Edit SDK panel opens.
-The name and library fields cannot be edited.
-Once you have edited all the necessary fields, click Save to implement the changes.
+To edit an existing SDK, find the SDK in the list and click the pencil icon to the right.
+The Edit SDK page opens.
+Here, you can edit the configurations previously defined or add new parameters, as explained in the section above.
+Once you edit all the necessary fields, click Save to implement the changes.
 You are redirected to the SDKs page, and a message appears confirming that the SDK was successfully updated.

 Note